 Muir Woods National Monument is one of the best places to see coastal redwoods in the San Francisco Bay Area and can easily be explored as a day trip en route from San Francisco to Fort Bragg.
 Alternatively, it’s only a 17-mile drive from San Francisco to Muir Woods if you want to see it while based in the city.

 Muir Woods Main Trail is a wheelchair-accessible path that winds through the redwoods on an easy, short loop.
 You can add on other side trails to make this hike a little longer.

-For a medium-intensity hike, try the Canopy Trail, which is 3 miles long with a little over 500 feet of elevation gain.
+For a medium-intensity hike, try the Canopy Trail, 3 miles long with a little over 500 feet of elevation gain.
 A slightly harder hike would be the Ben Johnson Trail, which is 4 miles with 900+ feet of elevation gain.
-Hikers looking for a challenge can tackle the Dipsea Trail, a 10-mile hike with over 1,000 feet of elevation gain that will bring you to sweeping views over the Pacific Ocean.
+Hikers looking for a challenge can tackle the Dipsea Trail, a 10-mile hike with over 1,000 feet of elevation gain that will bring you sweeping views over the Pacific Ocean.

 Muir Woods Insider Tip

-The Muir Woods are extremely popular to visit and reservations are required for parking or for accessing the shuttle.
+The Muir Woods are extremely popular to visit, and reservations are required for parking or for accessing the shuttle.
 Be sure to reserve your parking well ahead of time!

 Fort Bragg, CA